Megafunk/MassSample/README.md

 ![MassArchetypeMemory](Images/arche-mem.png)

-By having this pseudo-[struct-of-arrays](https://en.wikipedia.org/wiki/AoS_and_SoA#Structure_of_arrays) data layout divided in multiple chunks, we are allowing a great number of whole-entities to fit in cache.
+By having this pseudo-[struct-of-arrays](https://en.wikipedia.org/wiki/AoS_and_SoA#Structure_of_arrays) data layout divided in multiple chunks, we are allowing a great number of whole-entities to fit in the CPUcache.

 This is thanks to the chunk partitoning, since without it, we wouldn't have as many whole-entities fit in cache, as the following diagram displays:

 ![MassArchetypeCache](Images/arche-cache-friendly.png)

-In the above example, the Chunked Archetype gets whole-entities in cache, while the Linear Archetype gets all the *A Fragments* in cache, but doesn't get any whole-entity.
+In the above example, the Chunked Archetype gets whole-entities in cache, while the Linear Archetype gets all the *A Fragments* in cache, but can't fit every fragment from one entity.

-The latest approach would be fast if we would only access *A Fragments* when iterating entities, however, this is almost never the case.
+The Linear approach would be fast if we would only access the *A Fragment* when iterating entities, however, this is almost never the case.
 Usually, when we iterate entities we tend to access multiple fragments, so it is convenient to have them all in cache, which is what the chunk partitioning provides.

 The chunk size (`UE::MassEntity::ChunkSize`) has been conveniently set based on next-gen cache sizes (128 bytes per line and 1024 cache lines).
+This means that archetypes with more bits of fragment data to store will have less total entities per chunk.

 **Note:** It is relevant to note that a cache miss would be produced every time we want to access a fragment that isn't on cache for a given entity.